AndrewLamWARC/react-state-demos/9-valtio/README.md

 These subscribers subscribes to a local snapshot that publishes changes.
 Rule of thumb, mutate the proxy directly and read from snapshots.

+Valtio supports react Suspense out of the box!

 ## Component hierarchy

     App <- Navbar